ChrisTheBrave/Group-Project-Base/README.md

 ## Future Development:
 *  We need to solve null values in AirBnB reviews data.
-* Adding data for more cities in America; Newyork, Los Angles etc
+* Adding data for more cities in America; Newyork, Los Angles etc.
-* Adding more ways to filter reviews
+* Adding more ways to filter reviews.
-* Displaying average review in chicago listings made in Chicago
+* Displaying average review in chicago listings made in Chicago.